 Status: Level Orange: High Risk

 In partnership with Boulder County Public Health, the city continues to monitor local and regional COVID-19 case counts and hospitalizations.

 View the Boulder County COVID-19 summary dashboard for additional data.

 The following is a high-level summary of key actions the City of Boulder is taking to address the coronavirus public health crisis.
 We are working with Boulder County, Boulder County Public Health and other partner organizations to coordinate our operations:

-- We issued a stay at home order, but later rescinded it, now that the State of Colorado Stay at Home Order is in effect through April 11.
+- We issued a stay at home order, but later rescinded it, when the State of Colorado Stay at Home Order went into effect.

 - We declared a local disaster emergency and have issued a variety of emergency orders to help limit the spread of the coronavirus.

 - In partnership with Boulder County and the City of Longmont, we opened a COVID-19 Recovery Center for unhoused individuals.

 - We have increased the frequency of cleaning and sanitizing of common areas and public areas to help prevent the spread of all germs.

 - We have moved our City Council meetings online and given boards and commissions the option to do the same.